 Legal Note On Passport Collecting

-The purpose of this site is to establish a platform for collectors, historians, researchers, and other interested parties to share and exchange information, knowledge, and collectibles and to raise awareness of passport collecting as a leisure activity.
+The purpose of this site is to establish a source for collectors, historians, researchers, and other interested parties to share and exchange information, knowledge, and collectibles and to raise awareness of passport collecting as a leisure activity.
+I have a FREE passport collecting guideline for you – just drop me a line via my contact link!

 Passports as government property